 Why has Russia invaded Ukraine?
 The conflict explained

-Russia has finally launched its long-feared “full-scale invasion” of Ukraine after Vladimir Putin announced a “special military operation” in a televised address to his citizens in the early hours of Thursday morning.
+Russia’s long-feared invasion of Ukraine continues to rage following Vladimir Putin’s announcement of his “special military operation” against the country in a televised address in the early hours of 24 February.

-Over the weekend, heavy airstrikes and fierce fighting on the ground continued across the cities of northern and eastern Ukrainian as the courageous local resistance at street level continued to prove far tougher than Russia had expected.

-Mr Putin meanwhile placed Russian nuclear forces on “high alert” over what he considered to be “aggressive statements” from Nato ahead of peace talks set to take place on the Belarussian border and as the value of the ruble sank to a historic low on world markets in response to western sanctions.
+As Ukrainian president Volodymyr Zelensky leads by example from the streets of Kyiv, tirelessly rallying the international community for support, his people stage an impressive resistence, holding back Russia’s armed forces as best they can.

+The aggressor meanwhile continues to employ brutal siege warfare tactics, surrounding the country’s cities and subjecting them to campaigns of intense shelling, a strategy previously seen in Chechnya and Syria.

+The likes of Kharkiv and Mariupol have been battered by Russian missiles in pursuit of gradual territorial gains in the east and south of Ukraine while the targeting of residential buildings, hospitals and nursies have led to outraged accusations of civilians being intentionally targeted and of war crimes being commited.

+Mr Zelensky’s appeals for Nato to implement a no-fly zone remain unanswered as the West fears such an act would be interpreted as a provocation by Russia and threaten a much larger war over Eastern Europe.

-US president Joe Biden, UK prime minister Boris Johnson and UN secretary general Antonio Guterres have joined other global powers in condemning Moscow’s “unprovoked and unjustified” attack and promised to hold it “accountable”, with the Western powers subsequently introducing another round of tough economic sanctions against Russian banks and businesses.
+However, US president Joe Biden, UK prime minister Boris Johnson and UN secretary general Antonio Guterres have joined other global powers in condemning Moscow’s “unprovoked and unjustified” attack and promised to hold it “accountable”, with the West introducing several rounds of tough economic sanctions against Russian banks, businesses and oligarchs.

+They have also faced criticism for not doing enough to support the more than 2.5m refugees from the conflict, who have fled their homeland for neighbouring states like Poland, Hungary, Slovakia, Romania and Moldova.

-Tensions in Eastern Europe escalated last week when Mr Putin moved to officially recognise the pro-Russian breakaway regions of the Donetsk People’s Republic (DPR) and Luhansk People’s Republic (LPR) as independent states, enabling him to move military resources into those areas in anticipation of the coming assault under the guise of extending protection to allies.
+Rumbling tensions in in the region, which began in December when Russian troops amassed at its border with Ukraine, really escalated in the final week of February when Mr Putin moved to officially recognise the pro-Russian breakaway regions of the Donetsk People’s Republic (DPR) and Luhansk People’s Republic (LPR) as independent states, enabling him to move military resources into those areas in anticipation of the coming assault under the guise of extending protection to allies.

 That development meant months of frantic diplomatic negotiations pursued by the likes of US secretary of state Antony Blinken, French president Emmanuel Macron, German chancellor Olaf Scholz and UK foreign secretary Liz Truss in the hoping of averting calamity had ultimately come to nothing.

-So what are the key issues behind the conflict, where did it all begin and how might the crisis unfold?
+But what are the key issues behind the conflict, where did it all begin and how might the crisis unfold?

 How did the crisis start?